top of page

 Because the large amount is available to big producers, it raises concerns about environmental impact (deforestation, monoculture) and social equity (smallholder farmers, land access.

-Addressing media at Belem the activists said the increasing funding to corporates only serve to offer , industrial agriculture more influence over climate policy while sidelining smallholder farmers and indigenous communities.
+Addressing the media at Belem, the activists said the increasing funding to corporates only serves to offer industrial agriculture more influence over climate policy while sidelining smallholder farmers and indigenous communities.

 Photo courtesy Bianka Csenki- Artivist Network